Seni82/password-generator/README.md

 # Issue
 Non Identifed at present.
-However, issues might surface during the course of using the platform
+However, issues might surface during the course of using the platform.

+# Coming update.
+ I would be adding the capability to dynamically add dropdownlist options for character length rather than manually adding the long list numbers which makes the html file too long